Yitzhak Livni: Head of Galatz

-Livni turned the army radio station Galatz (short for "Galei Tzahal" - "IDF Waves") from a relatively marginal radio station with limited broadcast hours and under the constant threat of closure into a vibrant, diverse, and vital station broadcasting 24 hours a day.
-He changed its character and outlined the path it would follow.
-The Galatz style, the pluralism created, and the people who took their first steps in the world of broadcast media while serving there, have all made an impact on other media outlets in Israel, and to a certain degree also contributed to Israeli society and culture in general.
+Livni expanded the army radio station Galatz (short for "Galei Tzahal" - "IDF Waves") from a limited-hour broadcast to a 24-hour schedule, securing it's continued operation.
+He reorganized the station's programming and oversaw the early careers of numerous broadcasters who later went on to work throughout the broader Israeli media industry.

 The direction and style first outlined by Livni still exist at the station to this day, given the obligatory variations and changes that have occurred over the years, which is a testament to the strength of the system Livni had put in place for the station.
 His conception was that a military radio station could have a variety of civilian-oriented, pluralistic, and diverse programs, as well as cultural commitment. in his period programs concerned with current events, social, and cultural issues were all introduced to the lineup, as well as documentaries, dramas, discussions, interviews, game shows, and pop music programs.
 The guiding principle was that there was no contradiction between maintaining quality broadcasting and cultural commitment and gaining in popularity and increasing the number of listeners.